okansungur/drafts/read8.md

 ### Domain Driven Design

 Domain Driven Design is about seeing the big picture.Simpler communication, and more flexibility.DDD aproach is object oriented.
+DDD can be used  large software development and also small projects.

 __Ubiqutious language__: A common language created with domain experts business analyst product owner and developers.
 Removes confusion misunderstanding among team.